Film: Film: Oldboy (2013)

 - Bloodier and Gorier: Than the Korean movie, with Gorn being favored over Gory Discretion Shot.
 The trailer alone shows the implied and humorous hammer kill from the original has replaced with a hammer-claw to the face.

-- Curb-Stomp Battle: Joe against the students on the football court.
+- Curb-Stomp Battle: Joe against the students on the football field.

 - Darker and Edgier: Subverted with the ending, which gives the film a somewhat happier and less ambiguous outcome.